 If you want to see how mobile-friendly (or –unfriendly) your website is, take Google’s Mobile-Friendly Test.
-You can also reach out to our hospital website design and marketing experts for a mobile assessment and assistance redesigning your site.
+You can also reach out to Scorpion's hospital website design and marketing experts for a mobile assessment and assistance redesigning your site.
 We have plenty of experience working with hospitals like yours.
-Here are a few of our most recent responsive design launches...
+Here are a few of our recent responsive design launches...

 Valley Health: www.valleyhealthlink.com

 As Vice President of Healthcare Operations at Scorpion, Cody Chula helps lead Scorpion’s healthcare team, working to ensure that all clients are receiving high-quality websites and digital marketing services.
 Cody has a background in graphic design and has been working for Scorpion for more than 10 years.
 During this time, he has served in a number of different roles, including Video Production Manager, Tech Support Officer, and Website Production Manager.
 This experience has given him valuable insights and skills for heading Scorpion’s healthcare operations.